YourOriginal/UTSCSS/README.md

   ### Script Performance

   Overall, the refactored script proved very handy as it provided a well structured and organized code that we know will serve the intended purpose.
 However, amongst the pros of refactoring, the cons of refactoring code can not be disregarded.
 Reusing code can introduce new bugs and errors that I would usually not catch and is true for most codes as every time it's changed, there is potential for a bug.
+Furthermore, due to the nature of refactoring, the efficacy of the code may not improve.

   In my case, the time displayed for how long the script ran was not accurate in the original module sheet where as my assignment had a correctly displayed time - as shown below for **MODULE WORK**.

   <p align = "center">